Build Semantics

 The Epic software environment uses a number of terms that overlap clinical and organizational terminology.
 For example, "Department" has a particular significance as a unit of organization for workflow within the Epic ecosystem but a very different meaning, with different organizational implications, in Alberta Health Services and affiliate organizations.

-This section highlights areas where health care words and concepts have different meanings when used to refer to the design and build of Connect Care.
+This section highlights areas where healthcare words and concepts may have related but different meanings when used to refer to the design and build of Connect Care.

 Service